+49 39321 55-0

 Join Our Team

-“We have set ourselves the goal of entering into direct dialogue with our neighbours, giving them a deeper insight into what we do, what our industry is doing to remain sustainable and protect the environment and impart more knowledge about our products and workplace.”
+“We are engaging directly with our neighbours, giving them a deeper insight into what we do, what our industry does to stay sustainable and protect the environment, and giving them more knowledge about our products and our workplace.”

 “Feedback from visitors and partners is always welcome.
-We appreciate open dialogue and having the ability to provide information to those who would like to know more about our operations and industry.”
+We value the open dialogue and the opportunity to pass on information to those who want to know more about our activities and our industry.”

 Our goal is to hold consistent, direct dialogue with our community, giving them a deeper insight into Mercer Stendal: what our industry is doing to remain sustainable and protect the environment, and provide knowledge about our products and workplace.
 We want to be as involved and transparent as possible so we utilize press releases and brochures to inform the public of mill-specific activities, such as our annual mill shutdown, large transports, and safety information.